 Below are two excellent museums in Raleigh just across the street from the Capitol Building.
-Because this is a short 24 hour trip to visit Raleigh, we suggest you pick one or the other.
-Yes, they both deserve more time but they are FREE and you can always come back on another trip!
+Because this is a short 24-hour Raleigh trip, we suggest you pick one or the other.
+Yes, they both deserve more time, but they are FREE, and you can always come back on another trip!

 North Carolina Museum of Natural Sciences

 The excellent Museum of Natural Sciences is North Carolina’s most visited museum with over 4 floors of exhibits, live animals, and 3D movies.
 We love their permanent collection of dinosaur skeletons and whale skeletons.
 And don’t forget your photo with the giant globe out front.
 It’s one of the best things to do in Raleigh.

 The Museum of History was founded in 1902 and welcomes more than 400,000+ visitors a year.
 On display are more than 14,000 years and 150,000 artifacts of history.

 The downtown Raleigh food scene has thrived in recent years (minus Covid setbacks) and is one of our favorite areas to eat and drink in the city area.

 Below we have listed some local Raleigh restaurants all centrally located downtown and based on a few select categories to help you get a taste of Raleigh and what it is popular with the locals.

 - The Pit Authentic BBQ – one of the most popular, and upscale, BBQ spots in Raleigh.